Welcome Home (Coheed and Cambria song): Inclusion in Rock Band

 In 2007, this song was included in the Harmonix music video game Rock Band, exposing Coheed and Cambria to a considerably wider audience.
 However, the words "whore" and "fucking" were edited to "wolf" and "mucking" respectively.
 The conclusion of the song was also edited, replacing the fade-out and the strings with a short guitar solo as the player earns the ending bonus points.

-Ghetts' "Menace"

-British grime and rap MC Ghetts' track "Menace" samples the "Welcome Home" riff.
-"Menace" appeared as track 5 on his 2007 debut studio album, "Ghetto Gospel," when the artist was still known as Ghetto.
-"Menace" was produced by fellow The Movement MC and producer, Scorcher.
-The song "was widely accepted in the UK by Grime fans and seen as one of [Ghetts'] classics."